lbressler13/kotlin-utils/README.md

 [![Build and Test](https://github.com/lbressler13/kotlin-utils/actions/workflows/main_checks.yml/badge.svg?branch=main)](https://github.com/lbressler13/kotlin-utils/actions/workflows/main_checks.yml)

-A collection of reusable functions, classes, and aliases that can be used across various Kotlin and Android projects.
+A collection of reusable functions, classes, and aliases that can be used across various Kotlin projects.
-Android-specific code, such as functions to handle Views, is not included.

 ## Purpose

-The initial purpose of this package was to avoid copying code between projects.
-The initial code had already been implemented several times, and was collected here as an alternative to repeated copy/paste.
+This package was initially a collection of functions that had been duplicated across multiple projects.
-This prevented unnecessary re-writing and re-testing of code, and also created a central location for any changes and bug fixes.
+It was intended to create a common place to store and test shared code, as well a single place to make any changes and bug fixes.

-However, the package has since expanded to include various classes and functions that could be useful in different projects.
+However, the package has since expanded to include various classes and functions that could be useful across projects.

 ## Contents